Build Your Own Content Framework and Modeling Tool with Linked.Archi¶

 | Presentation contexts | archimate4-presentation-contexts.ttl |

-41 | 5 stakeholder themes |
+41 | 5 stakeholder themes with notation set links |

 | Templates | templates/*.md.hbs |